Deep and Statistical Learning in Biomedical Imaging: State of the Art in 3D MRI Brain Tumor Segmentation: Brain Tumor Segmentation Preliminaries

 \section{Brain Tumor Segmentation Preliminaries}

-Brain imaging analyses rely upon anatomical images of the brain generated by an MRI scanner.
-The basic concepts in biomedical image segmentation relating to two-dimensional (2D) and three-dimensional (3D) imaging, tumor segmentation process and MRI scan pre-processing are briefly described here.
+Brain imaging analyses rely upon anatomical images of the brain generated using an MRI scanner.
+The basic concepts of the tumor segmentation process and MRI scan pre-processing are briefly described here.